Uccello KettleUccello KettleUccello KettleUccello Kettle

 The Taxi:

 ”Last option and it’s time to check the taxi app, but guess what?
-Your MyTaxi app is saying there are no wheelchair-accessible taxis in your area and is no way any driver with a standard car is going to go through the hassle of folding up your wheelchair and putting it in their boot.”
+Your MyTaxi app is saying there are no wheelchair-accessible taxis in your area and there is no way any driver with a standard car is going to go through the hassle of folding up your wheelchair and putting it in their boot.”

 All of this has happened to Oisin in one day.
 Imagine how frustrating this can be and how many times this has and can happen to wheelchair users in the country.